Work From Anywhere

 Share

-Across the islands of Vanuatu, from Port Vila to Santo, a quiet professional shift is underway.
+Across the islands of Vanuatu, a quiet professional shift is underway.

-More Australians are now working remotely than ever before not as freelancers or digital drifters, but as
+More people are now working remotely than ever before not as freelancers or digital drifters, but as

 trained professionals operating within structured, Australian-compliant corporate systems.